 Miles has often undertaken wasted costs work, again for both solicitors and barristers.
 He also has extensive experience of coverage issues arising from claims against solicitors and the operation of the Minimum Terms and Conditions.

-He is presently instructed as junior to Jamie Smith QC defending solicitors against the high profile conspiracy claim by Accident Exchange for £130m against a number of solicitors firms and as sole counsel defending solicitors against a claim in negligence brought by a claimant whose conviction for attempted rape was quashed after he had served 17 years in prison.
+He acted (led by Jamie Smith QC) for one of the solicitor defendants to the high profile unlawful means conspiracy claim by Accident Exchange: Accident Exchange & Anr v McLean & Ors 4 WLR 26 (disclosure application) and EWHC 1533 (Comm) (security for costs).
+Miles was also sole counsel for solicitors defending a well-publicised claim in negligence brought by Victor Nealon, whose conviction for attempted rape was quashed after he had served 17 years in prison.

 The following is a selection of Miles’ other work in this field:

 - McDonnell v Dass Legal Solutions (MK) Limited t/a DLS Law EWHC 991 (QB), Foster J. Acted for successful defendant solicitors in claim for over £2.5m arising from a contract for the purchase of commercial land by a newly established corporate vehicle.
 Claim dismissed after 5 day trial.
 Succeeded on breach, causation, and quantum.